-Scotland beat defending champions Sweden
+Scotland women hit back to beat Sweden

-European Curling Championships: Scots off to winning start in Norway
+European Curling Championships: Scots continue winning ways

 Last updated on .From the section Winter Sports

-Scotland's men opened with a convincing win over defending champions Sweden at the European Curling Championships in Lillehammer, Norway.
+Scotland's women continued their winning start at the at the European Curling Championships in Lillehammer, Norway, by seeing off Sweden.

-Skip Bruce Mouat led his rink to a 6-2 success after just seven ends.
+Eve Muirhead's rink came from behind to seal an 8-5 success after day one victories over Russia and Denmark.

-In the women's event, Scotland won their opening match 7-4 against Russia, who were runners-up at this year's World Championship.
+In the men's event, Scotland have also made the perfect start as skip Bruce Mouat engineered wins over Finland and Italy on Sunday.

-Skip Eve Muirhead is aiming for a 10th medal at European level, having won gold in 2017 and 2011.
+Muirhead is aiming for a 10th medal at European level, having won gold in 2017 and 2011.

 Mouat, a world silver medallist this year, won European gold in 2018, his debut year at the tournament.